martinjc/introduction-to-html-and-css/src/notes/writing-a-web-page.md

 During this activity for this topic we will put what we have learnt into practice by creating a simple HTML web page.
 We will also practice using version control software to ensure our code is safely versioned and stored.

 {% panel "danger", "Note!" %}
-This lab assumes that you completed the [Introduction to Git](http://comsc.pages.cs.cf.ac.uk/introduction-to-git/) exercise during induction week.
+This lab assumes that you completed the [Introduction to Git](http://comsc.gitpages.cardiff.ac.uk/introduction-to-git) exercise during induction week or the Computational Thinking module.
 If you have not already completed this exercise, please [go and work through that exercise](http://comsc.pages.cs.cf.ac.uk/introduction-to-git/) first, before coming back to complete this activity.
+Please note - you will need to be connected to the VPN to read that course and to complete this exercise.
 {% endpanel %}

 For this exercise we'll need a few different applications open.
 You should search for and open all these applications before we start: